2019 Alaska mid-air collision: Investigation

 The National Transportation Safety Board (NTSB) immediately began an investigation of the accident.
 A preliminary NTSB accident report was published on May 22, 2019.

 In a meeting held on April 20, 2021, the NTSB attributed the accident to "'the inherent limitations of the see-and-avoid concept along with the absence of alerts from both airplanes' traffic display systems."
-The NTSB examined Automatic Dependent Surveillance–Broadcast (ADS-B) aircraft position data, recorded data from the accident aircraft avionics, and photos taken by passengers in the accident aircraft.The NTSB found that the DHC-2 had been gradually climbing and had leveled off at an altitude of 3350 ft and a heading of about 255°, while the DHC-3 was descending from 4000 ft at a track ranging from 224° and 237°.
+The NTSB examined Automatic Dependent Surveillance–Broadcast (ADS–B) aircraft position data, recorded data from the accident aircraft avionics, and photos taken by passengers in the accident aircraft.
+The NTSB found that the DHC-2 had been gradually climbing and had leveled off at an altitude of 3350 ft and a heading of about 255°, while the DHC-3 was descending from 4000 ft at a track ranging from 224° and 237°.
 The agency determined that the DHC-2 pilot would have been unable to see the DHC-3 approaching from his right due to the DHC-2 cockpit structure, the right-hand wing, and the passenger sitting in the right-hand front seat, while the left front window post in the DHC-3 obscured the DHC-2 from the pilot's view for 11 seconds leading up to the collision.

-Both aircraft were equipped with ADS-B based Cockpit Display of Traffic Information (CDTI).
+Both aircraft were equipped with ADS–B-based Cockpit Display of Traffic Information (CDTI).
 However, an FAA-provided equipment upgrade to the Garmin GSL 71 system in the DHC-3, implemented due to the phaseout of the FAA Capstone Program, had disabled the auditory traffic alert feature.
 Furthermore, the pressure altitude broadcasting feature of the GSL 71 was disabled because the control knob was set to the OFF position, and the Taquan Air preflight checklist (which listed the name of a different operator) did not require the pilot to set the knob to the appropriate position to broadcast pressure altitude.
 According to data records examined by the NTSB, the DHC-3 had not broadcast pressure altitude since April 29, 2019.
 The absence of pressure altitude broadcasts effectively disabled the automatic alert features in the ForeFlight mobile app CDTI used by the DHC-2 pilot, which was not designed to provide alerts when the target aircraft is not broadcasting pressure altitude.
 The lack of dedicated auditory or visual warnings left both pilots dependent on visually checking their CDTI display screens periodically.

 The NTSB recommended that the FAA require Part 135 operators to implement safety management systems, which could have mitigated the lack of alerting capability of the CDTI in the Taquan DHC-3, and prompted the airline to update its preflight checklist to include appropriate CDTI settings.
 Additionally, the NTSB recommended that ForeFlight upgrade their software such that automatic alerts are provided by default when the target aircraft is not broadcasting pressure altitude.

+In popular culture

+The incident is featured in season 24 of the Canadian documentary series Mayday, titled "Without Warning".